richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 RFC
 : The basic publication series for the IETF.

-Reasonably and personally known
-: Something an individual knows personally or, because of the job the individual holds, would reasonably be expected to know.
-This wording is used to indicate that an organization cannot purposely keep an individual in the dark about patents or patent applications just to avoid the disclosure requirement.
-But this requirement should not be interpreted as requiring the IETF Contributor or Participant (or his or her represented organization, if any) to perform a patent search to find applicable IPR.

 Working Group
 : A group chartered by the IESG and IAB to work on a